christophgil/bash_return/README.md

 # Summary

-This  Bash extension written in C facilitates returning numeric and string values from functions.
+This  Bash extension written in C allows script functions to  return numeric or string values.

 Status: Experimental.
 Successfully Tested: